 Tongue First, a book of essays, was published in 1998.
 A novel, Mister Posterior and The Genius Child was published in 2002.
 It was a Barnes and Noble "Discover Great New Writers" pick.

-My father is playwright Len Jenkin, and together, he and I wrote a novel for children called The Secret Life of Billie's Uncle Myron (1996).
+My father is playwright Len Jenkin.
+Together, he and I wrote a novel for children called The Secret Life of Billie's Uncle Myron (1996).
 Subsequently, my first picture book, Five Creatures was awarded the Charlotte Zolotow Honor and the Boston Globe/Horn Book Honor.

-Subsequent picture books include Lemonade in Winter, Toys Meet Snow, The Fun Book of Scary Stuff and Water in the Park., That New Animal received the Boston Globe/Horn Book Honor as well.
+Later picture books include A Greyhound, A Groundhog, Lemonade in Winter, Toys Meet Snow, The Fun Book of Scary Stuff, A Fine Dessert, Tiger & Badger, and Water in the Park., That New Animal received the Boston Globe/Horn Book Honor as well.

-For readers age 6-10, the Toys series includes three books: Toys Go Out, Toy Dance Party and Toys Come Home, all with illustrations by Paul O. Zelinsky.
+For readers age 6-10, Toys Go Out, Toy Dance Party and Toys Come Home, all have illustrations by Caldecott-medalist Paul O. Zelinsky.
 Invisible Inkling, also for young middle-grade readers, has pictures by Harry Bliss.
-Upside-Down Magic is co-authored with Sarah Mlynowski and Lauren Myracle.
+The Upside-Down Magic series is co-authored with Sarah Mlynowski and Lauren Myracle.